awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-workflow.md

 **Download events**
 You can download a CSV or JSON file containing up to the past 90 days of CloudTrail events for your AWS account\.
 For more information, see [Downloading events](view-cloudtrail-events-console.md#downloading-events) or [Downloading Insights events](view-insights-events-console.md#downloading-insights-events)\.

+**Enable CloudTrail Lake**
+CloudTrail Lake lets you run fine\-grained SQL\-based queries on events from both AWS sources, and sources outside of AWS\.
+Events are aggregated into event data stores, which are immutable collections of events based on criteria that you select by applying [advanced event selectors](logging-data-events-with-cloudtrail.md#creating-data-event-selectors-advanced)\.
+You can keep the event data in an event data store for up to seven years\.
+CloudTrail Lake is part of an auditing solution that helps you perform security investigations and troubleshooting\.
+For more information, see [Working with AWS CloudTrail Lake](cloudtrail-lake.md)\.

+**Copy trail events to CloudTrail Lake**
+You can copy existing trail events to a CloudTrail Lake event data store to create a point\-in\-time snapshot of events logged to the trail\.
+For more information, see [Copying trail events to CloudTrail Lake](cloudtrail-copy-trail-to-lake.md)\.

+**Save CloudTrail Lake query results to an Amazon S3 bucket**
+When you run a query, you can save the query results to an S3 bucket\.
+For more information, see [Run a query and save query results](query-run-query.md)\.

 **Download saved query results**
 You can download a CSV file containing your saved CloudTrail Lake query results\.
 For more information, see [Download your CloudTrail Lake saved query results](cloudtrail-download-lake-query-results.md)\.